-Update: June 2019 – Thrifty Australian Head Office have also since been notified and have advised they have since started working with Lawrence Vic Pty Ltd to gradually remove the offending reviews posted by franchisee staff.
+Update: June 2019 – Thrifty Australian Head Office have also since been notified and have advised they have since started working with their Licensee, Lawrence Vic Pty Ltd, to gradually remove the offending reviews posted by franchise staff.

-Upon looking to place a review regarding my last hire experience with Thrifty Car Rental out of Mickelham Road, (Melbourne), discovered that certain Management and Staff of franchise operation Lawrence Vic Pty Ltd, had posted their own reviews whilst failing to disclose their commercial and/or employment connection to the business…
+Topping off personally my most disappointing consumer experience to date either side of the Tasman that I can recall… upon looking to place a review regarding my last hire experience with Thrifty Car Rental out of Mickelham Road, (Melbourne), discovered that certain Management and Staff of franchise operation Lawrence Vic Pty Ltd, had posted several of their own reviews whilst failing to disclose their commercial and/or employment connection to the business…

 Lawrence (Vic.)
 Pty Ltd. T/A Thrifty Vic Car and Truck rental – Glenn Lawrence…

 “Personally I think that these guys are the best rental company in Victoria.
 They always have great service a delivery on time with a smile.
 I would recommend them to anybody.“